demirantay/notebook/compsci/programming/c/__intro__.md

   ```

 - There are 3 ways to exit from a loop in the C and these are the keywords: "break", "goto", "continue", lets view each of them:
   - `break`   : It simply breaks out of the loop and starts reading the next line of code.
+  - `continue`: While break terminates the loop, continue does not end the loop it simply skips to the next loop iteration and remain inside the loop.
+Cannot be used with Switch statments.
+  - `goto`    : You do not need goto for every day C programming check docs for info.

 ### Basic Types

 - foo